 In general, appointments should leave you feeling fresh and mobile, even if your pain has been slightly aggravated during the therapy session.
 However, if after a month or two, you’re not feeling significantly better, you may want to discuss that with your therapist so that together you can assess why the physical therapy hasn’t been working for you so far.

-Note that there’s a caveat here – we often tell people that things might feel “worse” before they feel better.
+Note that there’s a caveat here – we often tell people that physical therapy might make things feel “worse” before they feel better.
 This is because we’re going to be exploring unused ranges of motion in joints you may have been protecting and babying since your pain began.
 So, we encourage you not to judge your treatment plan too harshly within the first couple of appointments.

 Qualities of a good physical therapist

-From our end, we look for certain qualities in our therapists that are predictive indicators that they’ll be good physical therapists:
+From our end, we look for certain qualities in our therapists that are predictive indicators that they’ll be good physical therapists.
+Though this list isn’t exhaustive, we hope it’s helpful in choosing a physical therapist that fits your needs: